-A) A dehumidifier takes moisture out of the air by sucking in moist air on one side, moving that air over some ice cold tubes that causes the moisture to collect on these tubes and then drip into a bucket or tube, and pushing the dry air out the other.
+A) Dehumidifiers takes moisture, or water, out of the out of the air.
+Dehumidifiers work by bringing moist humid air, in one side with a fan and moving the air over ice cold tubes that causes the moisture to collect on these tubes and then drip into a bucket or tube, and pushing the dry air out the other.
 This dry air then mixes with the moist air making it a little drier, which in turn is pulled into the unit to become drier over and over again.

 Q) What size dehumidifier do I need?

 A) Sizing Rule of Thumb for most areas except coastal is: